Sylius/Sylius/adr/2020_05_13_handling_non_crud_operations_in_api.md

 * Good, because it does not introduce any new `verbs` (which may be considered as a bad practice for REST API)
 * Good, because there may be a straight forward way to expose possible transitions (GET `/api/orders/1/shipment/1/ship-attempts`)
 * Good, because it provides a clear solution for all custom endpoints.
-* Good, because it uses `POST` operation for action, which is nonidempotent.
+* Good, because it uses `POST` operation for action, which is not idempotent.
 * Bad, because state changes are not traceable resources in Sylius.
 They do not have unique identifiers to check their status, nor are they possible for retries.
-* Bad, because there is no clear solution on how to declare links in Json-LD format.
+* Bad, because there is no clear solution on how to declare links in JSON-LD format.

 ### Taking advantage of the `Controller` REST archetype

-This approach was described in the REST API Design Rulebook, which states 4 Archetypes: `Document`, `Collection`, `Store`, and `Controller`.`Controller` archetype allows for custom operations over the resource with the custom verb as the last part of the URL.
-However, these custom actions cannot duplicate the logic of any HTTP Verbs.
+This approach was described in the REST API Design Rulebook, which states 4 archetypes: `Document`, `Collection`, `Store`, and `Controller`. `Controller` archetype allows for custom operations over the resource with the custom verb as the last part of the URL.
+However, these custom actions cannot duplicate the logic of any HTTP verbs.

 POST `/api/orders/1/shipment/1/ship`